lfurzewaddock/vscode-wsl-workspacefolder/README.md

 This extension contributes the following commands:

-- `extension.vscode-wsl-workspaceFolder`: returns WSL format path string to workspaceFolder
+- `extension.vscode-wsl-workspaceFolder`: returns WSL format path string to workspaceFolder (replacement for the VS Code `${workspaceFolder}` variable)
-- `extension.vscode-wsl-workspaceCurrentFile`: returns WSL format path string to the currently open file in your workspace
+- `extension.vscode-wsl-workspaceCurrentFile`: returns WSL format path string to the currently open file in your workspace (replacement for the VS Code `${file}` variable)

 ## Usage